Constitution of the

 ARTICLE VII.
 Adoption or Amendment of the Constitution

-Proposed amendments must be submitted in writing to the Executive Committee, and be made available for consideration by all member institutions at least thirty days in advance of a formal vote.
-Formal votes may be taken only by a mail or electronic mail vote.
-A two-thirds majority of member institutions voting is required for adoption.
+Section 1.
+Adoption.
+The Constitution of the CONFERENCE shall become effective upon approval by two-thirds of the official representatives of all member institutions.
+Section 2.
+Amendments.
+Proposed amendments must be submitted in writing to the Executive Committee, and be made available for consideration by all member institutions prior to a business meeting.
+Formal votes may be taken by acclamation at a business meeting or by written ballot.
+Formal votes may also be taken between business meetings electronically, including, but not limited to, email, web-conferencing, video-conferencing, and telephone conferencing.
+A simple majority of the official representatives of member institutions voting is required for adoption.

 ARTICLE VIII.
 Dissolution